-Our business transactions with vendors, suppliers, contractors, and other third parties must be free from influence and even the appearance of influence.
+Our business transactions with Delegates/Delegated Entities, suppliers, contractors, and other third parties must be free from influence and even the appearance of influence.
 In general, you cannot accept gifts and business courtesies unless the specific conditions identified in the Employee Handbook are met.
-Most important is that there are no strings attached.
+Most important is that there are no strings attached, in that the gift or courtesy is not given with the expectation that you will use your position as a PacificSource employee to influence the business dealings with the third party.